 The Gloucester HarborWalk is a mile and half path traversing the working waterfront, cultural sites and downtown commercial district in America's oldest seaport.
 Connecting new, refurbished and existing public spaces, the HarborWalk provides access to Gloucester Harbor and downtown while highlighting the character of the place, and respecting the authentic beauty of the working waterfront.

 Cambridge Seven Associates, Inc. also designed the series of story markers and wayfinding maps that lead and help convey the rich artistic, industrial and historical heritage of the city.
+The icons are designed by Chris Muskopf of Cambridge Seven Associates, Inc.

 Design